ncatlab/nlab-content/pages/6/2/1/8/18126/content.md

 $\,$

-All the limits and colimits over the free diagram in the above list of examples have special names:
+We now briefly mention the names and comment on the general nature of the limits and colimits over the free diagrams from the list of examples [above](#FreeDiagramsExamples).
+Further [below](#UniversalConstructionsExamples) we discuss examples in more detail.

 [[!include free diagrams -- table]]